shahar5/k8s-redis/README.md

 # k8s-redis
-Kubernets dployment for standalone Redis server, which enables Redis authentication and uses a custom redis.conf file for configuration
+Kubernets deployment for standalone Redis server, which enables Redis authentication and uses a custom redis.conf file for configuration

 ### prerequisites
 - Docker